 Russ Resnik encountered Yeshua as Messiah in the early 70s as a young radical in the mountains of northern New Mexico.
 Later, he was drawn into the Messianic Jewish movement and founded Adat Yeshua, a Messianic congregation in Albuquerque, NM, which he led for nearly 20 years.
 Today, he serves as executive director of the Union of Messianic Jewish Congregations (UMJC), an association dedicated to establishing, strengthening, and multiplying congregations for Yeshua within the wider Jewish community.
 Russ is ordained as a Messianic Rabbi through the UMJC and also maintains credentials as a clinical mental health counselor.
-He has an international speaking and teaching ministry, contributes regularly to Messianic Jewish publications, and is the author of Gateways to Torah: Joining the Ancient Conversation on the Weekly Portion,Creation to Completion: A Guide to Life’s Journey from the Five Books of Moses, and the just-released Divine Reversal: The Transforming Ethics of Jesus.
-Russ and his wife Jane live in Albuquerque and have four children and six grandchildren.
+He has an international speaking and teaching ministry, contributes regularly to Messianic Jewish publications, and is the author of Gateways to Torah: Joining the Ancient Conversation on the Weekly Portion,Creation to Completion: A Guide to Life’s Journey from the Five Books of Moses, and Divine Reversal: The Transforming Ethics of Jesus.
+Russ and his wife Jane live in Albuquerque and have four children and seven grandchildren.

 You faithless and perverse generation, how much longer must I be with you?
 How much longer must I put up with you? -- Matt.
 17:17a